834 271.8K 2

-Preheat your oven to 350 degrees F. Spread the cauliflower out on a baking sheet covered with foil or a Silpat mat, sprinkle with salt and pepper, and roast for about 20 minutes or until fork tender.
+Preheat your oven to 350°F. Spread the cauliflower out on a baking sheet covered with foil or a Silpat mat.
+Season with salt and pepper, and roast for about 20 minutes or until fork tender.

 Push all of the cauliflower into a pile and cover with as much of the cheddar cheese and bacon as you'd like.
 Return to the oven for about 5 minutes until the cheese is melted.
 Top with sliced green onions and serve hot.

 Nutritional Information per Serving: 212 calories, 15g fat (8g saturated fat), 9g carbohydrates (4g fiber, 4g sugar), 13g protein